 Is the Louvre worth the hype?
 Sorry people, with the exception of a few iconic pieces – for me = no. The Musee d’Orsay on the other hand is definitely worth the hype.

 Now the Eiffel Tower is a structure that everyone knows.
-It is one of the most recognizable structures in the world – yet to see it in person in 100% better than any tea towel or any postcard.
+It is one of the most recognizable structures in the world – yet to see it in person is 100% better than any tea towel or any postcard.
 The City of Love also proved true when Gordon took me on a mystery trip one night to Trocadero, where we saw the Eiffel Tower glittering away as the sun set and the fountains put on a show.
 Worth the hype?
+Is Paris a city worth visiting?
 Yes, yes and yes.

 Transport – The Paris Metro